igorkll/SComputers_docs/SComputers/Info.md

-the game cannot save even megabytes of data now small and embedded disks have a volume of 64kb a larger 128kb. creative hard drive has a volume of 16 MB, but does not save data after re-entry and when saving
+the game cannot save even megabytes of data now small and embedded disks have a volume of 64kb a larger 128kb. creative hard drive has a volume of 1MB, but does not save data after re-entry and when saving
 :::

 :::info note